 For more information about the public health measures at Alert Level 2, you can visit the covid19.govt.nz website: https://covid19.govt.nz/

 If you have any questions about our health and safety plan, or have a child who might be vulnerable to serious illness and would like to discuss a plan for them, please contact me.

 We will be in touch again soon to update you on our plans.

 Term 2 Calendar (This may change on a weekly basis)

-School is open for Level 2 instruction for all students
+School is open for Level 3 essential workers children only.